Using type well increases the amount of content read on your site. Type is all about detail.

 Even when deciding something as minor as how to align text, there are design principles that will improve readability.
 Once known, you can follow these, with rigid consistency!

 This is where lines of text line up on both left and right.

 For body copy: word spacing can vary so much, that ‘rivers’ of whitespace appear between the text.
 This is very distracting.
 In addition, those with dyslexia will hate you for it.

 For headlines: vary font size from line to line.
 Often used on TV headlines, it looks tidy but again… very awkward to read.

-With left aligned paragraphs a straight left edge appears.
 This anchors readers, so they know where the next line will start each time.
-Paragraphs read faster, so more articles are likely to be read.
+This means paragraphs are read faster, increasing the number of articles that are likely to be read.